Božo Starčević: Career

 Božo, at age 18, competed in the 2007 World Junior Championship in Beijing.
-He finished at 5th place in 60 kg category.
+He finished at 5th place in the 60 kg category.

-In 2008 European Junior Championship in Slovakia, he was 5th again in 66 kg category.
+At the 2008 European Junior Championship in Slovakia, he finished 5th again in the 66 kg category.

-Shortly after changing his weight category (74 kg) and entering in seniors, he managed to win Croatian national championship in 2009, 2010 and 2011.
+Shortly after changing his weight category (74 kg) and entering in seniors, he managed to win the Croatian national championship in 2009, 2010 and 2011.

 In 2010, he was finally invited to his first senior 2010 European Wrestling Championships in Baku, Azerbaijan.
 He ended on 8th place with 2 wins and 2 defeats.

-In 2012, he got invitation for 2012 European Wrestling Championships in Belgrade, and he repeated his result from 2010, ending on 8th place.
+In 2012, he got an invitation for the 2012 European Wrestling Championships in Belgrade, and he repeated his result from 2010, ending on 8th place.

-In 2013 he won bronze medal at the 2013 European Wrestling Championships – Men's Greco-Roman 74 kg in Tbilisi, Georgia.
+In 2013 he won a bronze medal at the 2013 European Wrestling Championships – Men's Greco-Roman 74 kg in Tbilisi, Georgia.

 In March 2021, he qualified at the European Qualification Tournament to compete at the 2020 Summer Olympics in Tokyo, Japan.

 He is a member of wrestling club "Metalac" from Zagreb.
 His coach is his brother - Nikola Starčević.